Find a Qualified Attorney Near You

 If you’re not driving when police arrest you for suspected DUI, they must collect other evidence to show you were driving under the influence of alcohol.
 The status and location of the car are possible indicators of what you were doing before the police found you.

 Law enforcement officers will check the interior of the car for open containers.
 They also check the hood to see if the engine is warm, indicating you just switched it off.
 They may check the tires, looking for signs of recent driving.
-If your driveway is dry but the tires are wet, you may have a problem.
+For example, if your driveway is dry, but the tires are wet, you may have a problem.

 The vehicle’s location helps police establish probable cause.
 If you’ve fallen asleep in the bar parking lot, it’s easier to claim you haven’t driven anywhere than if you’re found on the road halfway between the bar and your house.
-If the car is “parked” in the neighbor’s yard, you have no defense.
+And if the car is “parked” in someone’s yard, you probably have no defense.

 Each state’s DUI laws define “physical control of a vehicle” differently.
 You’ll need legal advice on your state’s definition if you get arrested for a non-driving DUI.